Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Experiment

-We examine the brain image dataset extracted from the dataset used by \cite{buda2019association}, which includes 939 images with tumors and 941 images without tumors.
+\textbf{Real-data examples.} We examine the brain image dataset extracted from the dataset used in \cite{buda2019association}, which includes 939 images with tumors and 941 images without tumors.
 We first compare our method to a permutation test in terms of FPR control.
 The results are shown in Table \ref{tab:real_world}.
-Because the permutation test cannot properly control the FPR (i.e., the permutation test is unreliable), a comparison of power is no longer needed.
+Because the permutation test cannot properly control the FPR, a comparison of power is no longer needed.
 Comparisons of the naive $p$-value and the selective $p$-value are shown in Fig. \ref{fig:sg_fp} and Fig. \ref{fig:sg_tp}.
 The naive $p$-value remains small, even when the image has no tumor region; this indicated that naive $p$-values cannot be used to quantify the reliability of DNN-based segmentation results.
 The proposed method successfully identifies false positive and true positive detections.